hzeller/folve/README.md

     mplayer /mnt/mountpoint/foo.flac

-The fuse-convolve filesystem will determine the samplerate/bits/channels and attempt to find the right filter in the filter directory.
+The Folve filesystem will determine the samplerate/bits/channels and attempt to find the right filter in the filter directory.
 If there is a filter, the output is filtered on-the-fly, otherwise the original file is returned.